pepijn/native-app-studio-hangman/README.md

 ### Implementation

 The final implementation differs quite a lot from the design.

+#### Models

-The implementation has been built by using a test-driven development workflow.
+The models have been built by using a test-driven development workflow.
 Please check out the tests (`HangmanTests/*.swift`) to get a better understanding of the code.
-The models have been built inside out; the chronological order of implementation is as follows:
+The chronological order of implementation is as follows:

 1. `Guess`
 2. `Engine`